sunain-s/Password-Strength/README.md

 Has buttons which closes the app, initiates the check, and resets the input.
 Simple but aesthetic UI with custom logo.

-Available as both a .cs file and as a .exe
+Available as both a .cs file and as a .exe - .exe is in the bin file